starboardcoop/riceo/src/pages/learn/rhode-island-coops.md

 ---
-id: rhodeislandcoops
+id: rhodeisland
-title: Rhode Island Co-ops
+title: Rhode Island
 order: 2
 ---

-# Co-ops in Rhode Island
+# Worker Co-ops in Rhode Island

-Rhode Island is home to a growing cooperative community, including a number of worker co-ops.
+Since Rhode Island's Worker Cooperative incorporation bill was passed in 2017, a community of co-ops have sprung up all over the Ocean State.
+They operate in several industries, including cleaning services, printing/marketing, and restaurants.

 * Fortnight Wine Bar
 * Sol Power